jenkinsci/lib-fips-bundle-test/README.md

 ## Getting started

-Just add this to your usage of [RealJenkinsRule](https://javadoc.jenkins.io/component/jenkins-test-harness/org/jvnet/hudson/test/RealJenkinsRule.html)
+In order to include BouncyCastle as FIPS compliant cryptographic provider, you only need to add this to your usage of [RealJenkinsRule](https://javadoc.jenkins.io/component/jenkins-test-harness/org/jvnet/hudson/test/RealJenkinsRule.html)

 ```java
     @Rule public RealJenkinsRule rr = new RealJenkinsRule()